Federal Satisfactory Academic Progress (SAP) Standards for Title IV Financial Aid

 - Peers, Study Groups

-- Tutoring for Writing and Math
+- Tutoring for writing, math, and specific class subjects

 Personal & Social Resources: Helps with personal needs, housing, and other resources, which can assist in the completion of your degree.